Manalsu Circuit TrekkingManalsu Circuit Trekking

 Packing List for Manaslu Circuit Trekking

 Having the right gear is vital for a comfortable and successful trek.
 Below is a comprehensive packing list for the Manaslu Circuit Trek, with explanations to help you decide what to bring.
-Keep in mind that the weather can range from hot and humid in the lowlands to freezing cold at high altitude.
+Keep in mind that the weather can range from hot and humid in the lowlands to cold at high altitude.
 Layering is key.
 Also, weight matters – porters will carry up to 15 kg per person, and your daypack should be around 5-7 kg.
 Try to keep your total gear within 15 kg if possible.

 Clothing: